 3. Lampstands/candlesticks were important items that were found in the physical temple in the Old Testament, yet John shows us that this time the lampstands/candlesticks in the temple of God are represented by the two witnesses (11:4), which again would indicate that the temple in view is not a physical temple made of stone, but rather one of people.

 4. In the Old Testament a priest was one who served within the physical temple.
 In Revelation 1:6 and 5:10 we are told that anyone who has been washed by the blood of Christ is a priest, and the Christian understanding of this according to 1 Peter 2:5 is that as priests we now “offer up spiritual sacrifices acceptable to God through Jesus Christ.”
 We no longer offer animal sacrifices in a temple made of stone.

 Indeed, we are being built together upon the foundation of the apostles and prophets with Jesus Himself as the chief cornerstone, a building in which all of us as believers are being fitted together, growing into a holy temple in the Lord for a dwelling place of God in the Spirit (Ephesians 2:19-22).
-Considering all that we have just learned, could it not therefore stand to reason that when John speaks of the temple of God being trampled on in chapter 11 that he is referring directly to God’s people, and not a physical temple built in Jerusalem?
-In my opinion, definitely.
+Considering all that we have just learned, could it not therefore stand to reason that when John speaks of the “holy city” being trampled under foot in 11:2 that he is referring directly to God’s people, and not a physical temple built in Jerusalem?
+In my opinion, definitely (cf. Revealtion 21).

 The Prophet Daniel And The Time Of The End